Washington, DC, US

 With over 20 years of web development experience, I’ve worked on hundreds of projects for a variety of clients.
 I’ve done a lot of work in government technology, creating policy and tools with officials at every level of government, from legislation to executive agencies – both domestic and international.
 I’ve also created websites and APIs for Fortune 50 companies, handling thousands of requests per second.
 My leadership background has allowed me to help startups and young organizations grow quickly, by implementing and reinforcing strong methodology with my teams – both remote and on-site.

 Kat Duffy and I were named Legal Hackers of the Year 2016 by DC Legal Hackers for our work shutting down Sunlight Labs.
 I’m also an original member of the Free Law Founders working on open law, legislation, and data policy, as well as open standards.
 I’m also a core developer on The State Decoded, an open source legal data platform.

 At heart, I believe in openness, collaboration, and transparency to make things better – software, teams, and government.

-Previously, I worked as Digital Services Expert for the United States Digital Service at the Department of Veterans Affairs, Senior Technology Advisor to Sunlight Foundation; the Lead Developer at The OpenGov Foundation, working on The State Decoded and Madison; the Lead DevOps Engineer at WillowTree Apps; Lead Developer at Boyd, Caton, and Grant – working on some projects for the Federal Transit Administration; Lead Developer and QA Manager for Hotelicopter (now called RoomKey; Senior Programmer for Category 4 Design; and Head of PHP Development for Munk & Phyber (defunct).
+Previously, I worked as Digital Services Expert for the United States Digital Service at the Department of Veterans Affairs, Senior Technology Advisor to Sunlight Foundation; Lead Developer at The OpenGov Foundation, working on The State Decoded and Madison; Lead DevOps Engineer at WillowTree Apps; Lead Developer at Boyd, Caton, and Grant – working on some projects for the Federal Transit Administration; Lead Developer and QA Manager for Hotelicopter (now called RoomKey; Senior Programmer for Category 4 Design; and Head of PHP Development for Munk & Phyber (defunct).